PocketNet: A Smaller Neural Network for Medical Image Analysis: Materials and Methods

 A generic U-Net framework is fully written out in Algorithm \ref{fig:Unet}.

 In the \texttt{Block} procedure of this algorithm, each convolution kernel $K_i$ has some number of channels-in and channels-out that depend on the layer's depth in the `U' of the architecture.
-The overall depth $D$ used in this architecture is commonly set to $D = 3$ or $D = 4$ \cite{unet, unet-3d}.
-If the convolutions have $c_{in}$ channels-in and $c_{out}$ channels-out at the network's finest resolution, the convoltutions in the next layer will have $2 c_{in}$ channels-in and $2 c_{out}$ channels-out.
-Subsequently, at resolution depth $d$, there are $2^d c_{in}$ channels-in and $2^d c_{out}$ channels-out for the convolutions.
+The overall depth $D$ used in this architecture is commonly set to $D = 3$ to $D = 6$ \cite{unet, unet-3d}.
+If the convolutions have $c_{\text{in}}$ channels-in and $c_{\text{out}}$ channels-out at the network's finest resolution, the convolutions in the next layer will have $2 c_{\text{in}}$ channels-in and $2 c_{\text{out}}$ channels-out.
+Subsequently, at resolution depth $d$, there are $2^d c_{\text{in}}$ channels-in and $2^d c_{\text{out}}$ channels-out for the convolutions.
 As a result, the number of parameters in a CNN grows exponentially with increasing depth, and this exponential growth is the driving factor for the large size of image segmentation networks.

-However, doubling of the channels at each resolution is not intrinsically necessary for the U-Net algorithm.
 We remark that Algorithm \ref{fig:Unet} is nearly identical to a single V-cycle of a geometric multigrid solver for solving the linear system of equations $Au = f$, where the linear system $A$ and the unknown variable $u$ relate to a geometric grid involving multiple resolutions \cite{multigrid, saad2003iterative}.
 An algorithm for a V-cycle is shown in Algorithm \ref{fig:vcycle}.

-At each resolution in this multigrid solver, we construct the range and nullspaces of the reduced operator $A_d$ so that the residual is effectively decomposed into high and low-frequency components.
-Subsequently, each frequency is solved on a grid of an appropriate resolution.
-However, multigrid solvers do not offset downsampling by an increase in dimension to compensate for lost information - the information ``lost'' in the downsampling is at a frequency that is completely addressed at a different depth and resolution.